 I’m talking about cod liver oil.
 Again.
 Yep—lately, not a week goes by without me telling at least a couple of people (mostly in the comments here) about this best-kept beauty secret.
-So in case you missed all of that chit-chat… listen up, because this stuff is downright MIRACULOUS for acne and dull skin.
-AND your overall health (including boosting vitamin D levels).
+So in case you missed all of that chit-chat, listen up, because this stuff is downright miraculous for acne and dull skin.
+AND for your overall health, including boosting vitamin D levels.

 First, let me give you the backstory